GoodDay360/Tempest-Launcher/README.md

 My Discord Server: https://discord.gg/jQebZhZ
 # Features
 - All players that use the same launcher can see each other Skins/Capes ✔️
-- HD Skins Support ✔️
+- HD Skins/Capes Support ✔️
-- Transparent Skin Support ✔️
+- Transparent Skins/Capes Support ✔️
 - Your cape also support Elytra( If your Cape included elytra) ✔️
 - Change Skins/Capes without restart game ✔️
 =>🔰 Wait 5-10seconds after upload Skin/Cape before close the launcher.